 The Amazons of the Amazon: European myth or indigenous reality?

-Did these Amazons really exist, or are they merely a projection of the European imagination onto a territory that was still largely unknown?
+did these Amazons really exist, or were they merely a projection of the European imagination onto a largely unknown territory?

 For centuries, the answer remained unclear, oscillating between fascination, skepticism, and exaggeration.
-Yet, behind the myth perpetuated by conquest narratives, very real female figures emerge, rooted in the history and traditions of certain Amazonian societies.
+Yet, behind the myth perpetuated by conquest narratives, lay very real female figures, rooted in the history and traditions of certain Amazonian societies.

-Among them, one name keeps coming up: the Icamiabas
+Among them, one name persistently reappears: the Icamiabas.

-To understand the birth of the myth of the Amazons of the Amazon, we must return to the intellectual and cultural context of 16th century Europe.
+To understand the birth of the Amazonian Amazons myth, one must return to the intellectual and cultural context of 16th-century Europe.

-European explorers, chroniclers, and missionaries did not arrive in the Amazon with a neutral perspective.
+European explorers, chroniclers, and missionaries did not arrive in the Amazon with a neutral gaze.
 They brought with them:

 • their classical culture;